GOT QUESTIONS? YOU’RE IN THE RIGHT PLACE.

-Once you’ve met and decided you want to appoint your Grandnanny you will be sent a £50.00 set-up fee invoice which covers our administration costs and contributes towards your Grandnanny’s enhanced DBS checks, safeguarding and first aid training.
+Once you’ve met and decided you want to appoint your Grandnanny you will be sent a £195 set-up fee invoice which contributes towards your Grandnanny’s enhanced DBS checks, online safeguarding and paediatric first aid training, right to work and reference checks.
 As soon as this is paid we can continue with onboarding your Grandnanny.

 How does payroll get set up?

 Once your offer is accepted, we will set up your account with HMRC from which we will administer PAYE on your behalf.
 We will provide a payslip to your Grandnanny at the end of every month and provide you with a copy.
 If your Grandnanny works more hours, they are responsible for letting us know.
 If you or your Grandnanny tells us that there has been a one-off change in monthly hours then we will add this time to your monthly fee.